-30. The Council may at any time sell and convert into money Council may sell any of its lands, and make and execute in the name of the Council effections and so society. tual conveyances and other assurances thereof to the purchaser.
+31. The Council may at any time sell and convert into money 20 any of its lands, and make and execute in the name of the Council effectual conveyances and other assurances thereof to the purchaser.

-31. The Council shall have full discretion to deal with the funds Application of and property of the Society, and (i) to invest the same in any manner funds of Society. in which trustees are authorised by any law for the time being in force in New Zealand to invest trust moneys; and (ii) to use such funds for the following purposes:-
+32. The Council shall have full discretion to deal with the funds and property of the Society, and (i) to invest the same in any manner in which trustees are authorised by any law for the time being in force 25 in New Zealand to invest trust moneys; and (ii) to use such funds for the following purposes:-

 (a.)
-For paying the salaries and general expenses incurred by the Council in managing and conducting the Society, including the expenses incurred by the Registrar-General under this Act:
+For paying the salaries and general expenses incurred by the Council in managing and conducting the Society, including the expenses incurred by the Minister under this Act: